Blahah/AMI-diagrams-demo-paper/AMI diagram.md

 ## **Reconstructing objects**
 Many segmented objects are suitable for domain-specific interpretation.
- 1. Chemical structures are lines and characters, with occasional circles; we often approach 100% Recall/Precison for vector or good pixel diagrams.
+ 1.  **Chemical structures** are lines and characters, with occasional circles; we often approach 100% Recall/Precison for vector or good pixel diagrams.
- 2. Phylogenetic trees are often tractable, consisting of a single connected trees with labels close to the tip.
-We can process rooted trees (orthogonal and circular) and unrooted and for simple diagrams precision is often 100%
+ 2.  **Phylogenetic trees** are often tractable, consisting of a single connected trees with labels close to the tip.
+We can process rooted trees (orthogonal and circular) and unrooted and for simple diagrams precision is often 100%.
+The diagram below is converted to the semantic Newick string: ((n122,((n121,n205),((n39,(n84, [... clipped ...] ((n53,n131),n159))))))); See http://blogs.ch.cam.ac.uk/pmr/2014/06/25/content-mining-we-can-now-mine-images-of-phylogenetic-trees-and-more/
- 3. X-y plots.
+ 3.  **X-y plots**.
 These are often very tractable - again with high precision; they contain
   a.
 X- and / or Y- axes each consisting of lines with tick marks, scales, quantities and units
   b. symbols or points, perhaps with error bars and legands for each type
   c. an overall title